 Iconic apple pie, with its buttery flaky golden brown crust and warm, spiced, tender tart and sweet filling, is an autumn dessert staple.
 Those on a gluten-free diet need not miss out with this delicious gluten-free adapted recipe.

-The filling for our apple pie recipe is a gluten-free version of a wonderful, classic apple pie filling that appears in my favorite pie cookbook, Farm Journal's Complete Pie Cookbook.
+The filling for our apple pie recipe is a gluten-free version of a wonderful, classic apple pie filling that appears in Farm Journal's Complete Pie Cookbook.

 - 2 gluten-free pie crusts for a 9-inch pie plate